jamesweidev/tennis-robot/projects/01_obstacle_avoiding_robot/README.md

 - Ultrasonic trigger/echo measurement
 - Basic control logic in main loop

+---

-## V2: Distance Based PWM Speed Control
+## V2: Relative Positioning w/ Encoder

-Incorporate encoder feedback loop and allow the robot to go in straight line
+1. Robot can go straight using encoder feedback loop.
+2. Can move forward a specific distance by counting encoder ticks

 ## Hardware Changes From V1

-- New motor with encoder
+- Wheeltec MG310 motor (With encoder)
-- Use MPQ6612A instead of L298N for more efficiency and more current headroom
+- Use MPQ6612A instead of L298N motor driver
+  - Better efficiency
+  - MG310 motor stall consumes max 2A, but L298N is only rated for 2A continuous, while the MPQ6612A is rated 5A continuous
-- Uses a smaller Li-Po battery rather than the other huge and heavy li-ion
+- Uses a smaller Li-Po battery rather than the massive li-ion that includes BMS
+- Use a voltage monitor and alert set to 3.3V per cell
 - Updated Chassis
-  - Thicker walls and enclose except for the top, significantly improved the structural integrity.
+  - Thicker walls since V1 was quite fragile
   - Added a power switch mount.
-  - Larger mount for ultrasonic sensor so it doesn't break.
+  - Wider and thicker mount for ultrasonic sensor (ultrasonic sensor is not used for v2)

 ## Wiring